Blatts12/filtr/README.md

 #### Strict Mode

-By default, validation errors are returned as error tuples in the validated params:
+Use `error_mode: :raise` to return validation errors as error tuples in the validated params:

 ```elixir
 defmodule MyAppWeb.UserController do